-Permittee: Novartis Animal Health US, Inc., Larchwood Iowa 51241; U.S. Vet.
+Permittee: Elanco U.S. Inc., Larchwood Iowa 51241; U.S. Vet.
 Permit No. 303A

-Precautions: Withhold food from fish 48 hours prior to vaccination, do not vaccinate within 60 days of slaughter; do not vaccinate fish during the period of smoltification; oil adjuvanted vaccines administered by intraperitoneal injection in fish may cause visceral adhesions; this vaccine is intended to be used in young fish stock, the effects of vaccination of broodstock has not been determined; during vaccination, the water temperature of the holding tanks should be 2-12 °C (36-54 °F); for maximum efficacy, it is recommended that vaccination precede exposure to specified pathogens by at least 800 degree days (°C).
+Precautions: Withhold food from fish 48 hours prior to vaccination, do not vaccinate within 60 days of slaughter; do not vaccinate fish during the period of smoltification; oil adjuvanted vaccines administered by intraperitoneal injection in fish may cause visceral adhesions; administer to salmonids 10g or larger in size; for maximum efficacy, it is recommended that vaccination precede exposure to specified pathogens by at least 600 degree days (°C).

-True Name: Yersinia Ruckeri Bacterin (Trade Name: Ermogen)
+True Name: Yersinia ruckeri Bacterin (Trade Name: Ermogen)

 Use: Aids in prevention of enteric redmouth disease, caused by Yersinia ruckeri serotype 1 in healthy salmonids, ≥2 g.
 Dose and Administration: Each liter of bacterin is sufficient to vaccinate 100 kg (220 lbs.) of fish.
 Add 1 L of bacterin to 9 L of clean hatchery water to make a 10-L vaccine bath.
 Aerate the bath during vaccination.
 Net, drain, and immerse 5-kg (11 lb.) batches of fish in the bath for 30 seconds.
 The bath may be reused up to 20 times before discarding.

-Permittee: Novartis Animal Health, US, Inc., Larchwood, Iowa 51241, U.S. Vet Permit No. 303A
+Permittee: Elanco U.S. Inc., Larchwood, Iowa 51241, U.S. Vet Permit No. 303A WGADCB GUIDE TO USING DRUGS, BIOLOGICS, AND OTHER CHEMICALS IN AQUACULTURE

-Precautions: Vaccination should precede exposure to specified pathogens by at least 250 degree days (°C); withhold food from fish 24 hours prior to vaccination; do not vaccinate within 21 days of slaughter or release of catchable-sized fish.
+Precautions: Vaccination should precede exposure to specified pathogens by at least 250 degree days (°C); administer to healthy salmonids 2 g or larger in size; withhold food from fish 24 hours prior to vaccination; do not vaccinate within 21 days of slaughter or release of catchable-sized fish.

-True Name: Flavobacterium Columnare Bacterin (Trade Name: FryVacc1)
+True Name: Infectious Hematopietic Necrosis Virus Vaccine, DNA (Trade Name: APEX-IHN)